JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 So as you can see, the second one is almost equal to the first one, but this time we:

-* Configure the `Paint` color with the `color` property, the `strokeWidth` remains the same, since we want to have the same arc thickness, and the style is still going to be `PaintingStyle.stroke`.
-Additionally we are configuring the `strokeCap` as a `square`, which stands for the head of the arc.
+* Configure the `Paint` the same way we did for the previous one, but this time we configure `strokeCap` as a `square`, which stands for the head of the arc.
 If we wanted the head to be rounded, we would set it to `round`.
 * Then we pass different values for the start and sweep angles, `arcStart` and `arcSweep`.
-We'll need to calculate those on every tick since they are the ones varying that will end up creating the animation effect.
+We'll need to calculate those on every rendering tick since they are the ones varying that will end up creating the animation effect.
 * We keep passing `false` for the `useCenter` property, since we don't want a circle sector here.
 * Finally, we pass the recently configured Paint to use it for the painting.

-So the only secret there is: How we calculate the current values for `arcStart` and `arcSweep`?
+So the big secret here would be: How to calculate the current values for `arcStart` and `arcSweep`?

 Well, in Android I used `ValueAnimator` and `Interpolators` for it. `ValueAnimator` is a linear interpolation between a beginning and an ending value.
 If you want to make it not linear but follow any kind of curve, you can set an `Interpolator` to it.
 That will determine the variability of the values during the animation.

 In Flutter we got equivalences for both things.
 There's the `Tween`, which will be used for the linear interpolation of values, and the `Curve`, which is used for the dynamic variability.

-Let's look again to the animation:
+Let's take another look to the animation:

 ![fab progress circle](assets/images/fab_progress_circle.gif)